jreisinger/docs/data/notes/sec/detecing-incidents.md

 * log or event - record of specific thing that happened (e.g. log about an HTTP request)
 * alert - event where the system decides it's worth notifying someone
-* metrics - time based numbers giving info about something (e.g. number of HTTP requests per second)
+* metric - time based number giving info about something (e.g. number of HTTP requests per second)

 Logs are more difficult/costly to store and process.